CiscoDevNet/webex-contact-center-crm-integrations/ServiceNow/README.md

 ## Desktop URLs per Datacenter

+** Important Note**

 > Please note the Webex Contact Center Desktop URLs per Datacenter

+`The Desktop URLs need to be edited after installation using the steps in the official guide.
+Please Edit the system properties to point to the correct agent desktop URL corresponding to your datacenter`

 | #   | Desktop URL                         | Data Center   |
 | --- | ----------------------------------- | ------------- |